h-attila/zerda-exam-html-css/README.md

 ### Explain the difference between `display: block` and `display: inline` in CSS!
 What is `display: inline-block`?
 #### Your answer: [2p]
+Answer: Block element is kind of box, it is fill the whole horizontal space, the whole line.
+It means only one elements can be in one row.
+The next element comes belong to this block element.
+Inline elements (eg.: link) can be next to us.
+They has no spaces around them (eg. margin, padding), so you can plase more inline elements in a single row. inline-block contains the property of the inline and block elements.
+They are also blocks, but can place next to each other.

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]
+Answer: Arcticle is a part of text, (eg. a blog text, web blog or comment), section is a bigger part of the page (e.g. a main page).
+It means a section can contain more articles.
+A good arcticle name is "Bibliography about Margaret Hamilton".